glisignoli/fcreplay/README.md

 The i3 window manager is used to ensure that the fcadefbneo window is always in the same place.

-This is all done in a headless X11 session
+This is all done in a headless X11 session inside a docker container

 ## Todo
  - Better exception handling.